PaceKW/Monthly-Prediction-of-Marine-Biodiversity-Indonesia/README.md

 ---

 ## Key Findings

-- Monthly sea surface temperature contains informative signal related to biodiversity observation intensity.
+- SST contains temporal signals that relate to observed marine biodiversity intensity.
-- The model captures general temporal patterns but does not fully explain observation variability.
+- The model captures broad temporal patterns but cannot fully explain variability.
-- Predictions should be interpreted as **estimates for data-limited periods**, not ecological forecasts.
+- Results are *estimates of data-limited observation patterns*, not ecological forecasts.

 ---